 Maintaining transparency doesn’t end after securing funding.
 Regular updates keep investors informed about your progress and any challenges you may face.
 Incorporating metrics like net burn in these updates can show how efficiently you’re using funds to sustain operations.
 Consistent communication fosters trust and strengthens investor relationships over time.

-By assembling these five key documents, startups can confidently approach investors, demonstrating both operational readiness and growth potential.
+By assembling these key documents, startups can confidently approach investors, demonstrating both operational readiness and growth potential.

 A Detailed Look at Financial Statements

-The balance sheet outlines a company's assets, liabilities, and equity at a specific point in time.
+- The balance sheet outlines a company's assets, liabilities, and equity at a specific point in time.
 This document helps investors evaluate the organization’s financial position, including its ability to meet short-term and long-term obligations.
-Meanwhile, the income statement highlights profitability by detailing revenues, expenses, and net income over a given period.
-It’s a critical tool for understanding how effectively a company generates profit from its operations.

-Lastly, the cash flow statement tracks the inflow and outflow of cash, offering clarity on liquidity and operational efficiency.
+- The cash flow statement tracks the inflow and outflow of cash, offering clarity on liquidity and operational efficiency.
 This statement is particularly useful for assessing whether a company has sufficient cash reserves to sustain its operations or fund future growth.

 Together, these financial statements form the backbone of an investment dossier, providing investors with the data needed for informed decision-making.
 Whether evaluating a funding document or conducting due diligence, understanding these reports is key to identifying opportunities and risks.